Types of institutions

 Upper secondary general education (gimnazije)

-If schools offer several gimnazija programmes and there are too few students to set up classes, schools may group students into a composite class to receive joint lessons in the same or related content of the relevant timetable.
+If schools offer several gimnazija programmes and there are too few students to set up classes, schools can group students into a composite class to receive joint lessons in the same or related content of the relevant timetable.

 Maximum group sizes for certain subjects: